LAKSHYAJAIN16/28bot/README.md

 ---

 ## Precomputation (`precompute_bets.py`)
-- We store/evaluate only one representative per equivalence class (S4 orbit).
-This cuts work by roughly 15–20× in practice (upper bound 24×), since most hands have no nontrivial symmetries.
-- basically C(4,32) goes down to 2k
+- Canonicalization: hands that differ only by a suit relabel are equivalent; we evaluate a single representative per S4 class
+  - Cuts work by ~15–20× in practice (max 24×).
+C(32,4) ≈ 36k distinct sets shrink to ~2k canonical keys
+- Append-only: loads existing JSONL and skips already-computed hands
+- Two-stage evaluation: mirrors in-game pipeline with heavier budgets for top suits
+- Progress debug: prints visited count, unique totals, dedup ratio, elapsed time, and rates

 ---